colbyn/colbyn/README.md

 # Miscellaneous

 Apparently my notion of *discrete math* entails more than I had thought, notably topics I know nothing about.
 My introduction to such was from purely functional programming focused textbooks (i.e. what’s expressible in terms of a simple lambda calculus based model of computation) where this whole idea of numbers just weren’t a thing.
 I prefer a framework based on purely discrete symbols and structures and relations between such.
 Simple and easy (the way god intended if anything.)

+# Random Note

+As a software researcher, half the problem is choosing your constraints wisely.
+Ultimately, projects need hard constraints to succeed (and not just be another copycat.)

+For instance i’ve been thinking about this problem.
+In a way I am serious about [redacted].
+But how could this be done?

+I don’t know why but I find this interesting.

+From historical precedence,

+Haskell would not be what it is today without the hard and never before seen constraint of lazy evaluation.

+More generally,

+It is well known that a harder problems yield more satisfactory results.

+From a software research perspective, projects need hard and technically challenging constraints to innovate and make something new.

+So,

+Perhaps this could be the defining constraint that makes the [redacted] what it is and not just another copycat.

+But,

+Another problem of the software researcher concerns generality or specificity.
+For instance should ‘X’ be implemented ad-hoc or in a uniform manner?
+Typically greater uniformity is best and most elegant but requires more research to find the lowest common denominator approach.
+Although more practically, greater uniformity generally ensures support for things that don’t neatly fit into predefined categories.